 The fellowship is designed for individuals who hold a clinical medical degree (M.D. or equivalent), will have completed residency training in neurology or ophthalmology at the time that their fellowship begins and will have an unrestricted medical license in Illinois at the time that the fellowship begins.

 The neuro-ophthalmology fellow will evaluate patients in neuro-ophthalmology outpatient clinics under the supervision of the teaching faculty.
 The outpatient clinics are held at the Illinois Eye and Ear Infirmary, which is on the University of Illinois at Chicago West Campus, located 2 miles from downtown Chicago.
 Approximately 150 patients per month are seen in this setting.
-The clinic is equipped with Goldmann perimeters, a Humphrey Visual Field Analyzer and an Octopus Visual field Analyzer.
-The ophthalmology department is equipped with fundus photography and spectral domain OCT equipment.
+The clinic is equipped with Goldmann perimeters, a Humphrey Visual Field Analyzer, and an infrared video pupillometer in addition to all the standard ophthalmic and neuro-ophthalmic equipment.
+The ophthalmology department is equipped with fundus photography, spectral domain OCT equipment and ultrasonography capabilities.
 The University of Illinois Hospital is equipped with modern neuro-imaging capabilities including 3T MRI.

 In addition, the neuro-ophthalmology fellow will assist with neuro-ophthalmology consultations for inpatients at the University of Illinois Hospital, which is connected to the Illinois Eye and Ear Infirmary.
 Approximately 75 patients are seen in this setting each month.